lingyuqing11/RIDL-and-ZombieLoad/README.md

 # ZombieLoad PoC

+This is a fork of the original [ZombieLoad](https://github.com/IAIK/ZombieLoad) repository.

+Small changes added:

+* introducing simple string leaks
+* introducing string leaks through Domino bytes, as described in the paper

 This repository contains several applications, demonstrating ZombieLoad.
 For technical information about the bug, refer to the paper:

 * [ZombieLoad: Cross-Privilege-Boundary Data Sampling](https://zombieload.com/zombieload.pdf) by Schwarz, Lipp, Moghimi, Van Bulck, Stecklina, Prescher, and Gruss